muraves/Software/README.md

 In particular this is very important to have a flexible reconstruction script that can run from every path specifed.

   <span style="color:red"> **Missing files:** </span>Several dependences missing (still on Muripper only):
-- #include "EvaluateAngularCoordinates.h"
+- "EvaluateAngularCoordinates.cpp"
-- #include "ClusterLists.h"
+- "ClusterLists.cpp"
-- #include "ReadEvent.h"
+- "ReadEvent.cpp"
-- #include "Tracking.h"
+- "Tracking.cpp"

 ### Golden selection